aschuerch/MBBI_ComputerPracticum/_episodes/01-intro.md

 ### Data Management and Organization
 - Unix Shell (command-line: ls, cd, mkdir, cp, rm, wc, grep, cut, columns, head, tail, less etc,)

+## Predict secreted proteins from sequenced DNA

+The sequence of microbial genomes can be used to predict proteins that are secreted by bacteria.
+However, before we obtain a bacterial genome sequence from DNA sequencing data, we have to clean the data and assemble it.

 ### Microbial Genomics

+- Trimming of sequencing data
 - Assembly of high-throughput sequence data
 - Annotation of genomes
 - Prediction of secreted proteins

 ## Overview of our Data Set

-The sequence of microbial genomes can be used to predict proteins that are secreted by bacteria. *Escherichia coli* strain K-12 holds a key position as a model organism in studies of molecular biology, biochemistry, genetics and biotechnology.
+ *Escherichia coli* strain K-12 holds a key position as a model organism in studies of molecular biology, biochemistry, genetics and biotechnology.
 The sequence we will be using was cited by several [publications](https://www.ncbi.nlm.nih.gov/pmc/?term=ERX008638+or+ERR022075), especially in the context of genome assembly.
-Here, we will trim, assemble and annotate the genome of *E. coli* K-12 and will predict secreted proteins from it as well as from an assembled genome of *S. aureus*.
+Here, we will trim, assemble and annotate the genome of *E. coli* K-12 and will predict secreted proteins from it.

+In addition, we will also be using an already assembled genome of a *Staphylococcus aureus* isolate which is an [lineage often associated with methicillin resistance (MRSA)](https://www.ncbi.nlm.nih.gov/pmc/?term=Staphylococcus+aureus+%2B+USA300)

 {% include links.md %}